exonum/exonum-doc/src/get-started/java-binding.md

 reference.
 Light clients also provide access to information on the [transaction][exonum-transaction] execution result (which may be either success or failure) to their users.

+The implementation of `Transaction#execute` method must be a pure function, i.e. for the given transaction to produce the same _observable_ result on all nodes of the system.
+An observable result is the one that affects the blockchain state hash:<!-- TODO: link the definition? -->
+a write to a collection affecting the service state hash, an execution exception.

 ### Blockchain Events